configcat/docs/docs/sdk-reference/csharp.md

 Console.WriteLine(client.GetValue("key", "my default value")); // console: "value from server"
 ```

-### Logging
+## Logging
-You can set `LoggerFactory` property on any configuration object.
-This value is a factory object to create a `ILogger` instance.
+You can set `Logger` property on any configuration object. `ILogger` interface provides a mechanism for tracing.

+There are four loglevels: `DEBUG > INFORMATION > WARNING > ERROR`

-The following example shows how to configure the ConsoleLoggerFactory to log messages to the `System.Console`.
+The following example shows how to configure the default logger (ConsoleLogger) to set log level `Info` (Information, Error and Warning messages).
 ```csharp
 var clientConfiguration = new LazyLoadConfiguration
 {